 - Add your filter criteria

 The first item I settled on was the Samsung 850 EVO – 500GB – 2.5-Inch SATA III Internal SSD.
 I felt comfortable with the specs and reviews.
 I was also glad that it included the data migration and optimization software CDs.
-The price is about $155.00
+The price was about $155.00

 The downside is this Samsung model doesn’t include a transfer cable needed for cloning.
 If you’re not cloning a drive, this item isn’t necessary.
 I opted to get the StarTech USB 3.0 to 2.5″ SATA III Hard Drive Adapter Cable w/ UASP – SATA to USB 3.0 Converter for SSD/HDD.
-The price is about $11.00
+The price was about $11.00

 The last item I needed was a mounting kit.
 The new SSD is narrower than my existing hard drive.
 All the bays in my PC are 3” wide so I needed a kit to accommodate the narrower drive.
 I settled on the Sabrent 2.5 Inch to 3.5 Inch Internal Hard Disk Drive Mounting Kit.
-The cost is about $11.00
+The cost was about $11.00

 Cloning and Installing the Drive